Retrograde Alopecia

 Overview

-There’s very little research on retrograde alopecia, but it appears to be associated with androgenetic alopecia (male pattern baldness).
+There’s very little research on retrograde alopecia, but it appears to be associated with androgenetic alopecia (also called male pattern baldness).

-What’s the difference between retrograde alopecia versus regular alopecia?
+What’s the differRetrograde alopecia is a form of hair loss characterized by the gradual thinning or recession of hair at the nape of the neck or the sides of the scalp. ence between retrograde alopecia versus regular alopecia?
 Unlike traditional male pattern baldness, which is very common and often starts at the crown or temples, retrograde alopecia affects regions considered to have more resilient hair.

 Symptoms